cmattoon/xhprof-graph/README.md

 ##Why a Graph?
+ * No means to aggregate data natively in Xhprof (needs something)
  * Callgraphs are graphs, so why not store the data as such?
  * Emphasis on relationships rather than structure.
  * Maybe find some cool relationships/queries that would be otherwise difficult/very slow in RDBMSs?